express-in-code-game/excode-design/design/design.md

 ## game

-- other games observations
+#### other games observations

   - homm3
-    - AI battles are repetetive, needed as the role of combining is little: it's all about gathering
+    - AI battles are repetetive, needed as the role of combining is little: focus mostly on collecting
     - graphics is a still dark and eyestraining
     - simulteneous turns, mirror templates are genius
   - aoe, starcraft